dirtsimple/php-server/README.md

 In addition, the following environment variables control how the above configuration files behave:

 * `PUBLIC_DIR` -- the subdirectory of `CODE_BASE` that should be used as the server's default document root.
 If not specified, `CODE_BASE` is used as the default document root.
+* `FORCE_HTTPS` -- boolean: redirect all http requests to https; if `REAL_IP_CLOUDFLARE` is in effect, X-Forwarded-Proto is used to determine whether the request is https
 * `NGINX_IPV6` -- boolean: enables IPV6 in the http and/or https server blocks.
 (Otherwise, only IPV4 is used.)
 * `STATIC_EXPIRES` -- expiration time to use for static files; if not set, use nginx defaults
 * `VIRTUALBOX_DEV` -- boolean: disables the `sendfile` option (use this when doing development with Docker Toolbox or boot2docker with a volume synced to OS X or Windows)